 The Nd:YAG, or, as those of us in the industry call it, the YAG, continues to grow in popularity.
 The wavelength, or distance between one peak or crest of a wave of light and the next corresponding peak or crest, is longer and goes deeper into the skin.
 In doing so, it bypasses the epidermis or melanin of the skin altogether and goes straight to the hair follicle, making it an ideal treatment for darker skin tones.

 The diode is the second type of laser that is a safer option for dark skin.
-Along with a longer wavelength, the energy of the laser is delivered more slowly with each pulse, so the skin has more time to cool in between the output beam from the laser.
+Along with a longer wavelength, the energy of the laser is delivered more slowly with each pulse, so the skin has more time to cool in between each output beam from the laser.
 A diode laser also has an instant cooling mechanism that protects the surface of the skin from overheating and incurring thermal damage.
 One of the biggest benefits of a diode laser is that it is known for being the least painful laser hair removal device overall.